2.5 Media Studies Controversies

 Although this book will discuss media consolidation in more depth in later chapters, the topic’s intersection with media studies results deserves mention here.
 Media consolidation occurs when large media companies buy up smaller media outlets.
 Although government regulation has historically stymied this trend by prohibiting ownership of a large number of media outlets, the Federal Communications Commission (FCC) has loosened many of the restrictions on large media companies since the 1980s.

 Media studies often prove vital to decisions regarding media consolidation.
-These studies measure the impact that consolidation has had on the media’s public role and on the content of local media outlets to compare it with that of conglomerate-owned outlets.
+These studies measure the impact that consolidation has had on the media’s public role and on the content of local media outlets, comparing it with that of conglomerate-owned outlets.
 The findings often vary depending on the group conducting the study.
 Sometimes the FCC chooses to ignore these findings.

-In 2003, the FCC loosened restrictions on owning multiple media outlets in the same city, citing studies that the agency had developed to weigh the influence of particular media outlets such as newspapers and television stations (Ahrens, 2003).
+In 2003, the FCC loosened restrictions on owning multiple media outlets in the same city, citing studies that the agency had developed to assess the influence of specific media outlets, such as newspapers and television stations (Ahrens, 2003).
 In 2006, however, reports surfaced that the agency had discarded a key study during the 2003 decision.
 The study demonstrated an increase in time allocated for news when TV stations were owned locally, thus raising questions about whether media consolidation provided a benefit for local news (MSNBC, 2006).